takumiminami/tp_analysis/README.md

 The approval file is an image data obtained with IP, MCP, e.t.c.

 ## Lisence
-Contact to the author (T. Minami, takumi.minami@eie.eng.osaka-u.ac.jp).
+Contact to the author (T. Minami, takumi.minami.9360@gmail.com).

 ## For CLI
 ### Installation